 He then added, cryptically, that after reading through the materials, he had discovered a long-hidden StB plot to try to recruit me.
 He sketched it out briefly in a few lines as follows (reworded slightly to improve legibility):

-“The Czechoslovak intelligence planned in 1989 to recruit you as its agent (secret collaborator).
+“The Czechoslovak intelligence planned in 1989 to recruit you as an agent (secret collaborator).
 The final plan was dated November 2, 1989 … They planned to ‘plant’ an agent: an attractive girl with the code name of INA.
-It should take place in Bratislava, during the last two days of your November 1989 stay in Czechoslovakia.
+The operation should take place in Bratislava, during the last two days of your November 1989 stay in Czechoslovakia.
 Arnold was to lead you into this trap … The main reason for recruiting you would be to spy against Americans in Austria … “

 What Do I Do Now?

 Dr Tomek’s email had arrived out of the blue and rattled me.
 I found it hard to think about anything else.
-Not only did I discover for the first time that I had a file, but that I was apparently being sized up to work for the Czechoslovak secret police in order to spy on Americans.
+Not only did I discover for the first time that I had a file, but that I was apparently being sized up to work for Czechoslovakia's secret police to spy on Americans.
 It felt totally unreal.

 In the following days, as I thought about the piles of pages awaiting me back in Prague, my mood fluctuated up and down.
 On the plus side, I felt somehow vindicated that my work as a reporter had caused a stir among officials on the other side of the Iron Curtain.
 In the past, when I was told I did not have a file, I felt an odd pang of disappointment.
 I also felt reassured that the stories I told in my book actually happened (and weren’t figments of an over-heated imagination).
 Indeed, Čas proměn still holds up well.
 The only difference was that the system was even more sinister than what I wrote about.